ProceduresGovernment

 The visualization shows the distribution of Journalists and Editors in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Agents and Managers for Artists, Athletes and Similar Figures (20%), Legal Services (18%), and Regulation and Promotion of Economic Developmen (15%).
+At first quarter of 2025, the workforce was higher in Legal Services (43.7%), Agents and Managers for Artists, Athletes and Similar Figures (24.5%), and Justice Administration and Security and Public Order Preservation (9.08%).

 Labor Informality